 - MSt in Diplomatic Studies, a twelve-month full-time course (October to September).

 The Diplomatic Studies Programme aims to equip each of its members with the knowledge and skills required for diplomacy in today and tomorrow’s world, and the confidence on which to base a successful diplomatic career within a foreign ministry, international organisation or elsewhere.
-The programme will celebrate its 50th anniversary in 2019 and its alumni occupy a large number of senior posts in the diplomatic field.
+The programme celebrated its 50th anniversary in 2019 and its alumni occupy a large number of senior posts in the diplomatic field.

 Course structure and content